jobyoung05/Arduino-EEPROM-programmer/README.md

 * Change DEFAULT_VALUE to the value you wish to be programmed into all addresses beyond the size of DATA[].
 * Change READ_LINE_WIDTH to specify how many bytes are printed per line to the serial monitor when reading the EEPROM.

+Once you've made all the changes to the code, upload it to the arduino, open up the serial monitor and press either the write button or the read button.